nakree1/weather_isomorph_app/README.md

 ## How to deploy

 ##### Using docker:
-1. Clone repo.
+1. Clone the repo.
 2. Open the project directory in the terminal.
-3. Copy .env file to project directory or create using .env.example.
+3. Copy `.env` file to project directory or create using `.env.example`.
 4. Run `sudo docker-compose up -d`.
 5. Wait for application building (2-3min).
 6. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ##### Without docker:
-1. Clone repo.
+1. Clone the repo.
 2. Open the project directory in the terminal.
-3. Copy .env file to the project directory or create one using .env.example.
+3. Copy `.env` file to the project directory or create one using `.env.example`.
-4. Start your MongoDB (with user credentials from .env).
+4. Start your MongoDB (with user credentials from `.env`).
 5. Run `npm run install && npm run start`.
 5. Wait for application building (2-3min).
 6. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.